Washington Post Principal of the Year Award

 The Washington Post Principal of the Year Award recognizes principals who go beyond the day-to-day demands of their position to create an exceptional educational environment.

 One regional winner will be selected for Principal of the Year.
 The awardee will receive a signature trophy and a $7,500 monetary award as well as a ½ page feature spot in the Washington Post Newspaper.
-Winner will be announced in April 2020.

 2020 FCPS Washington Post Principal of the Year Finalist

 Dr. Stephanie Ware

 The FCPS Public Affairs Department coordinates the nomination and selection process before forwarding materials to the Washington Post.

 Principals must first be nominated and one finalist selected to represent FCPS.
 We welcome nominations from current and former students, teachers, support staff, parents, community members, administrators and supervisors.
 Principals may not nominate themselves.
 Nominations are due Friday, January 15, 2021.

 Community Engagement Coordinator

 Public Affairs Department

 Nominations are due Friday, January 15, 2021.